 Nuno Franco is a Researcher at the Laboratory Animal Science group.
 He has a background in both Science Education and Biology, with a 5-year degree in Biology and Geology Education and Teaching (2003), and a 4-year degree in (Animal) Biology (2007) from the University of Trás-os-Montes-e-Alto-Douro.
 He finished his PhD in Biomedical Sciences at the University of Porto in 2012.

 - New technological applications for studying thermal biology of laboratory animals, for health and welfare assessment, and identification of early humane endpoints.

 - Methodological quality and predictive value of animal research.

 - Animal welfare, animal ethics, and legal, social and scientific issues in animal research.

-Nuno is a lecturer on Design of Animal Experiments, Laboratory Animal Welfare and the 3Rs, Systematic Reviews, Animal Ethics, and Legislation of Animal Use, in several Portuguese laboratory animal science courses held in several Portuguese and foreign universities and research institutes.
+Nuno is a lecturer on Design of Animal Experiments, Laboratory Animal Welfare and the 3Rs, Systematic Reviews, Animal Ethics, and Legislation of Animal Use, in laboratory animal science courses held in several Portuguese and foreign universities and research institutes.
 He also organizes courses and workshops on Experimental Design, Systematic Reviews, and Severity Classification of Procedures.